 The State of Pennsylvania is a leader in healthcare innovation at the state and local level.
 Join our Innovation Lab speakers to learn about technology and innovation initiatives from the state level, a local health system and from the physician’s perspective.
 Each panelist will give a brief presentation on innovation from their organization's perspective and join in a group Q&A after the presentations.

-    Neal Gomes, Chief Digital Officer and Senior Vice President for Technology Innovation and Consumer Experience, Thomas Jefferson University and Jefferson Health
+Neil Gomes, Chief Digital Officer and Senior Vice President for Technology Innovation and Consumer Experience, Thomas Jefferson University and Jefferson Health

 Matthew Grabowsky, Chief Executive Officer, ImmERge Labs

 Join your fellow attendees at the end of the day to toast what you've learned and the new connections you've made.